Medicare Advantage: Alternatives

 Those who do not enroll in a Medicare Advantage plan still receive coverage for Part A and Part B services.
 Many purchase private Medicare Supplement Plans which cover co-pays, co-insurance and/or deductibles.
 They may enroll in a separate Part D Prescription Drug Plan for coverage of prescription drugs.

 Other plan types, such as 1876 Cost plans, are available in some areas.
 Cost plans, which are not Medicare Advantage plans, are not capitated.
 Instead, beneficiaries keep their traditional Medicare benefits while the plan operator administers their Part A and Part B benefits.

 Regulations

-Plans must be approved by the Centers for Medicare and Medicaid Services (CMS).
+Plans must be approved by the Centers for Medicare & Medicaid Services (CMS).
 If a plan changes benefits, any savings must be passed along to enrollees.

 Coverage must include inpatient hospital (Part A) and outpatient (Part B) services.
 Typically, plans also include prescription drug (Part D) coverage.
 Many plans also cover additional benefits, such as hearing, dental, or vision services not covered by Part B. Such plans typically require a higher premium.